 There is a need for coordinated, effective international management of SPALB.
 To meet this objective, high levels of cooperation among Pacific Island Countries and distant water fishing nations are required.
 The purpose of this action is the Council's consideration of EEZ-based SPALB catch limits that are consistent with the regional approach proposed by the FFA.
-Recognizing American Samoa's pivotal role in the region as strategic fish processing hub and its well-managed domestic longline fishery, advancing regional cooperation may also compel the need for American Samoa to seek formal status within the proposed Tokelau Arrangement.
+Recognizing American Samoa's pivotal role in the region as strategic fish processing hub and its well-managed domestic longline fishery, advancing regional cooperation may also necessitate the need for American Samoa to be considered as an Associate Participant to the Tokelau Arrangement.